reddit/baseplate.py/docs/cli/serve.rst

 ``baseplate.server.wsgi``
    A Gevent WSGI server.

-Both take two optional configuration values as well:
+Both take two configuration values as well:

 ``max_concurrency``
    The maximum number of simultaneous clients the server will handle.
-Unlimited by default.
+Note that this is how many connections will be accepted, but some of those connections may be idle at any given time.

 ``stop_timeout``
-   How long, in seconds, to wait for active connections to finish up gracefully when shutting down.
+   (Optional) How long, in seconds, to wait for active connections to finish up gracefully when shutting down.
 By default, the server will shut down immediately.

 The WSGI server takes an additional optional parameter: